Biggest Cybersecurity Mistakes by Small Companies

 Failing to keep software and operating systems up to date is another mistake.
 Cybercriminals often exploit known vulnerabilities in outdated software to gain access to systems.
 Small businesses should regularly update their software to patch known security flaws.
 This includes operating systems, web browsers, and antivirus programs, but also includes all the software programs you have installed, network firewalls, switch and routers, along with any firmware running on industrial automation components.

-Keeping an upto date list of what software is out there, what versions are running, and where they are located is your biggest asset in keeping on top of Software Updates.
+Keeping an up to date list of what software is out there, what versions are running, and where they are located is your biggest asset in keeping on top of Software Updates.

 5. Lacking a Data Backup Plan